oppia/oppia-android/Oppia-Android-Testing.md

 We can solve this by adding an artificial delay (solution illustrated in some of SO answers to this issue) either by adding code like `SystemClock.sleep(period)` or `Thread.sleep(period)` .
 Yet with this approach, we might end up having inflexible and slow tests

 In order to solve this in a clean and effective manner, we have integrated IdlingResources in the application, [CountingIdlingResource](https://android.jlelse.eu/integrate-espresso-idling-resources-in-your-app-to-build-flexible-ui-tests-c779e24f5057) is one of the easiest to understand resource that comes bundled within the framework.

+# Tips to run testcases in both Expresso and Roboelectric
+The project contains two kinds of tests, unit tests using Robolectric and instrumentation tests using Espresso.

+Both frameworks can create the same kinds of tests, the difference is how they’re executed.
+Robolectric tests are run on a standard JVM, which makes them very fast to run, but there are some limitations on what can be tested.
+Espresso tests are run on a device (either actual or virtual) so they more closely resemble the actual running system, but they are a lot slower to run.

+Sometimes it may happen that testcases pass in Expresso but fail in Roboelectric.

+For Performance Exception where at least 90 percent of the view should be visible to handle click () event.
+Make ScrollView as a parent in XML file and use scrollTo() while performing click() in the test.

+Example:
+`onView(withId(R.id.walkthrough_welcome_next_button)).perform(scrollTo(), click())`